-Now that I know that I don’t need to worry about the smelling and smoking of the new brakes, how then do I tell when and how there is a breaking-in process of the new brakes?
+Now that I know that I don’t need to worry about the smell and smoking of the new brakes, how then do I tell when and how there is a breaking-in process of the new brakes?
 Great question!

 New brake pads often make contact with the brake rotors.
 This movement against the rotors causes friction which results in the production of a lot of heat.
 The curing process takes place when the brake pads link up with the brake rotors.
 It doesn’t matter who puts the brakes on, whether you or your local technician.

 As against the traditional myth, when these smokes or smells occur, it’s not that the new brakes are burning up or faulty from the manufacturer.
 No. On the contrary, the smoke and smell the brakes give off are formed during the curing process.